 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

-Nuwellis, Inc. Date: May 13, 2021 By: /s/ Nestor Jaramillo, Jr. Nestor Jaramillo, Jr. President, Chief Executive Officer and Chief Financial Officer (principal executive officer and principal financial officer) Date: May 13, 2021 By: /s/ Paul Wotta Paul Wotta Principal Accounting Officer (principal accounting officer) 24
+Nuwellis, Inc. Date: November 10, 2021 By: /s/ Nestor Jaramillo, Jr. Nestor Jaramillo, Jr. President, Chief Executive Officer (principal executive officer) Date: November 10, 2021 By: /s/ George Montague George Montague Chief Financial Officer (principal financial officer) 24